DrMint/Okuma-Reader/README.md

 4. Verify what's difference between js/constants.js and your copy at ~/constants.js
 5. If there is a new line in js/constants.js, add it to your ~/constants.js
 6. Restore your modified js/constants.js: `cp ~/constants.js js/constants.js`

+### Using release packages

+The [release packages](https://github.com/DrMint/Okuma-Reader/releases "release packages") are stable versions of Okuma.
+They are snapshot of the reposity.
+This method doesn't requiere Git to be installed of your computer.

+1. Download the lastest release
+2. Create library folder
+3. Modify the js/constants.js with your website URLs

+One draw back of this method is that, without Git, there isn't a mechanism to update your instance of Okuma.
+You'll need to reiterate the steps above.
+Make sure to not delete your Okuma Library when deleting the old version.

+### Without

 ## Prepare books